St. Gregory's Academy

-St. Gregory's Academy is an all-male Roman Catholic boarding school in Elmhurst, Pennsylvania.
+St. Gregory's Academy was an all-male Roman Catholic boarding school in Elmhurst, Pennsylvania.
+Affiliated with the Priestly Fraternity of St. Peter, it was founded in 1993.
 It promised a threefold education: spiritual, intellectual, and physical.
 Students participated in traditional Roman Catholic liturgy, were provided with intellectual formation based on the Integrated Humanities Program, and competed in high-school level soccer and rugby.
 Students participating on those teams won a Pennsylvania Rugby State Championship, and Patrick Audino was named a USA Eagle Rugby Player.
+The academy was closed at the end of the 2011–2012 academic year.